-The United States Embassy invites proposals from all qualified individuals and organizations.
+The United States Embassy invites proposals from qualified individuals and organizations.
 All programs must include a significant American cultural element and/or a connection with American experts, organizations or institutions in a specific field that will promote increased understanding of U.S. foreign policy and perspectives.
-The deadline for submission of proposals is March 31, 2022.
+The submission deadline is March 31, 2023.

-***Please carefully read our Priority Program Areas and the Evaluation Criteria below: proposals which do not match our priorities will not be considered for funding.
+***Please carefully read our Priority Program Areas: proposals which do not match our priorities will not be considered for funding.

 Priority Program Areas Are: